lookatitude/beluga/planning/tasks/2-workflow-orchestration.md

     - A monitoring module (e.g., `/orchestration/monitoring.py`) and a basic UI dashboard prototype.
   - **Acceptance Criteria:**
     - The dashboard displays workflow states accurately, and logs are accessible for troubleshooting and performance analysis.
+- **Status:** Completed.
+The `WorkflowMonitor` tracks task states, logs state changes, and has been validated with unit tests.

 ---